Affiliate links on Android Authority may earn us a commission. Learn more.

 One of the most popular free-to-play games on the Switch is Warframe.
 It’s an action RPG with over-the-shoulder third-person controls.
 Set in the distant future, the game centers on an ancient alien race awoken from suspended animation only to find themselves at war with the various factions.

 Warframe is totally free to play and makes its money the same way as many other games on this list: microtransaction upgrades.
-However, the good news is that you can earn every upgrade in the game through grinding if you don’t want to spend any cash.
+The good news is that you can earn every upgrade in the game through grinding if you don’t want to spend any cash.
 This levels the playing field a bit, as every player can access every upgrade — although players with money to burn will advance much quicker.